Learning from Comparisons and Choices: Conclusion

 {\bf Assumption on sampling with replacement.} As mentioned earlier, we assume sampling with replacement, where we can ask a user to compare the same pair more than once, and also we can ask a user to compare two copies of the identical item.
-Although such sampling replacement does not happen in practice, the chance of such collision is also very low under the proposed model.
+Although such sampling with replacement does not happen in practice, the number of such collisions is also very low with high probability under the proposed model.
 Further, such assumption is critical for getting an upper bound that is tight not only in $r$, $d_1$ and $d_2$, but also in $k$ for higher order comparisons and choices.
-If, instead, one is interested in sampling without replacement, then one can resort to either proving a loose bound that is weaker in its dependence in $k$ (and follows trivially as a corollary of the proof of our results) or need to invent new innovative concentration bounds that do not rely on the powerful symmetrization.
+If, instead, one is interested in sampling without replacement, then one either can resort to proving a loose bound that is weaker in its dependence in $k$ (and follows trivially as a corollary of the proof of our results) or needs to invent new innovative concentration bounds that do not rely on the powerful symmetrization.
 The first option is trivial, so we do not provide such corollaries in this paper, and the second option provides an interesting but technically challenging question of resolving between sampling with replacement and sampling without replacement.
 This we believe is outside the scope of this paper.

 {\bf Modern data analysis applications.} As learning representation from ordinal data is of fundamental interest, there are numerous exciting applications that both the algorithmic framework and also the analysis techniques we develop could be naturally extended to.
 We present two such examples.
 First is a recent application of embedding objects with crowdsourced similarity measures, first proposed in \cite{tamuz2011adaptively}.
 Consider a crowdsourcing setting where you have $d$ images and want to learn similarities among those images such that one can embed those images in a lower dimensional Euclidean space.
 One can show to a person a triplet of images $(i_1,i_2,i_3)$ and ask whether the image in the middle is more similar to the one in the left or the right.
-A natural model proposed in \cite{tamuz2011adaptively} is to assume that exists a similarity parameter matrix $\Theta\in \reals^{d\times d}$ such that
+A natural model proposed in \cite{tamuz2011adaptively} is to assume that there exists a similarity parameter matrix $\Theta\in \reals^{d\times d}$ such that

 A heuristic algorithm is proposed to learn a low-rank $\Theta$ without guarantees.
 Given the similarity of this model to MNL in \eqref{eq:defbtl}, both our algorithm and also the analysis will go through to provide a tight characterization of the sample complexity of this problem.